yezyilomo/django-restql/docs/querying_data.md

     }
 }
 ```
-Let's say you want to get all user fields but under `contact` field you want to get only `phone`, you could use the whitelisting approach as
+Let's say you want to get all user fields but under `contact` field you want to get only `phone`, you could use the whitelisting approach and write your query as

 `query={username, birthdate, contact{phone}}`

+but if you have many fields on user model you might endup writing a very long query, such problem can be avoided by using a wildcard(\*) operator which in our case we could simply write the query as

+`query={*, contact{phone}}`

-but if you have many fields on user model you might endup writing a very long query, so with `*` operator you can simply do `query={*, contact{phone}}` which means get me all fields on user model but under `contact` field I want only `phone` field, as you see the query is very short compared to the first one and it won't grow if more fields are added to the user model.
+The above query means "get me all fields on user model but under `contact` field get only `phone` field".
+As you can see the query became very short compared to the first one after using wildcard(\*) operator and it won't grow if more fields are added to a user model.

-<h3>More examples to get you comfortable with the wildcard(*) operator syntax</h3>
+<h3>More examples to get you comfortable with the wildcard(*) operator</h3>
 ```py
 {*, -username, contact{phone}}   ≡   {birthdate, contact{phone}}